 Bikaner Camel Festival

-One of the most prominent festivals of Rajasthan is the Camel festival in Bikaner.
-It is celebrated to recognise and acknowledge of Camel, the ship of the desert.
+One of the most prominent festivals of Rajasthan is the Camel Festival in Bikaner.
+It is celebrated to recognize and acknowledge of Camel, the ship of the desert.
 The festival is celebrated every year in the month of January with a grand opening, and a huge crowd to put the cherry at the top.
-It is celebrated at the Junagarh Fort and includes Camel contests, puppet shows, camel dance competitions, tug-of-wars and many more.
-While all the activities are very enjoyable, the highlight of the festival is the colourful Camel Dance show in which the trained camels twirl in sync with the drumbeats and music played for them.
+It is celebrated at the Junagarh Fort and includes Camel contests, puppet shows, camel dance competitions, tugs-of-war and many more.
+While all the activities are very enjoyable, the highlight of the festival is the colorful Camel Dance show in which the trained camels twirl in sync with the drumbeats and music played for them.
 It is an unforgettable experience.

-Some of the main attractions of the fair include Parade & beauty contests of well-decorated camels, hot-air balloon ride, moustache competition, and handicraft bazaar.
+Some of the main attractions of the fair include Parade & beauty contests of well-decorated camels, hot-air balloon ride, mustache competition, and handicraft bazaar.